KongMLin/C2DR/README.md

 # C2DR
 Implementation of some SOTA CDR algorithm based on FuxiCTR open source framework

+The raw data is too large to upload, we recommend users to customize their own dataset in the ```dataset.yaml```
 ## Environment
 ```
 pip install -r requirements.txt